 The skaters wearing a helmet cover with a star on it are the jammers.
 After making it through the pack of blockers once, the jammer begins scoring points for each opposing blocker she passes legally and in bounds.
-She can also score points on opponents who are in the penalty box and can get a fifth point if she laps the opposing jammer.
+She can also score points on opponents who are in the penalty box.
 Blockers are trying to stop the opposing team’s jammer while helping their own jammer get through.

 Outside: 236’ 6”